Apple TV (device): Supported formats

-TV compatibility

-Compatible with high-definition TVs with HDMI and capable of 1080p or 720p at 60/50 Hz.

-Requires HDCP when playing copy-protected content.

-A sustained 8 Mbit/s or faster Internet connection is recommended for viewing 1080p HD movies and TV shows, 6 Mbit/s or faster for viewing 720p content, and 2.5 Mbit/s or faster for SD content.

-Others

 Attempts to sync unsupported content to Apple TV will draw an error message from iTunes.
-The first- and second-generation Apple TV video output can be set to either 1080i or 1080p; however, this resolution is limited to the user interface and the viewing of photographs – all other content is simply upscaled to those resolutions.
+The first- and second-generation Apple TV video output can be set to either 1080i or 1080p; this resolution is limited to the user interface and the viewing of photographs – all other content is simply upscaled to those resolutions.
 Those models cannot play 1080i or 1080p video content (e.g., HD camera video).
 The third- and fourth-generation Apple TV support 1080p video content.
 The Apple TV 4K, as the name suggests, supports 4K resolutions and HDR, including Dolby Vision.
 4K content from sources such as iTunes can be played on a compatible 4K television set.

-Apple offers H.264 1080p movies and video podcasts on iTunes.
-In comparison, Blu-ray Disc films are 1080p H.264 or VC-1 video encoded at rates of up to 40 Mbit/s.
+Apple offers AVC 1080p video content encoded at rates from 4 to 8 Mbit/s and HEVC 4K video encoded at rates up to 30 Mbit/s through iTunes and the TV app.
+In comparison, films on Blu-ray are 1080p H.264 or VC-1 video encoded at rates of up to 40 Mbit/s, while films on Ultra HD Blu-ray are 2160p HEVC video encoded up to 128 Mbit/s.
 Apple TV's audio chip supports 7.1 surround sound, and some high definition rentals from iTunes are offered with Dolby Digital 5.1 surround sound.
-There is an Apple TV export option in QuickTime which allows content in some formats that the device does not support to be easily re-encoded.
+There is an Apple TV export option in QuickTime, which allows content in some formats that the device does not support to be easily re-encoded.
 Applications that use QuickTime to export media can use this; e.g., iMovie's Share menu, iTunes' advanced menu, and some third-party content conversion tools.